When are Asbury First's worship services?

 During the school year (September through mid-June), we offer three Sunday morning worship services in our sanctuary:

-During the summer (mid-June through Labor Day Weekend), we hold two Sunday morning services in our sanctuary:
+During the summer (Memorial Day Weekend through Labor Day Weekend, inclusive), we hold two Sunday morning services in our sanctuary:

 During holiday seasons (Lent and Advent, etc.) there are often additional services.
 Please check the calendar for more details about those services.